microsoft/fluentui-blazor/src/Core/V5-CHANGES.md

 The following changes have been included in version 5.
-Some of these are coding changes, component changes or Breaking Changes.
+Some of these are coding changes, component changes (flagged with 🔃) or Breaking Changes (flagged with 💥).

 ## General